-Kevin Gott is a NESAP Application Performance Specialist working in the application performance group (APG) at NERSC.
+Kevin Gott is a part of the User Engagement Group (UEG) at NERSC.
 His current work is the adaptation of AMReX, the ECP-funded block-structured AMR software framework, to Perlmutter, Aurora, Frontier and other next-generation, accelerator-based supercomputers.

 Kevin is one of the lead developers of AMReX.
 He was a member of the team that ported AMReX to NVIDIA GPUs and is continuing to explore next-generation CPU+GPU supercomputers by porting to HIP/ROCm and Intel's GPU platform.
 He has also explored improvements to AMReX's I/O routines, a scientifically readable and performant port from Fortran-based work functions to C++ and a detailed CUDA graphs implementation of the communication kernels.

 In his time with NERSC, Kevin has worked on the expansion, implementation and parallelization of AMReX's internal profiler, ProfVis.
 He has also implemented vectorization and OpenMP multi-threaded techniques to substantially improve the runtime of the force calculation of the DFT solver PARSEC.
 He worked on a joint LLNL project to optimize and expand an arbitrary Lagrangian-Eulerian, automatic mesh refinement hydrocode for application on Cori.
 He implemented the code to study Extreme UltraViolet (EUV) lithography and its application for next-generation computer hardware.